dart-lang/site-www/src/null-safety/migration-guide.md

 ## 5. Publish {#step5-publish}

-We encourage you to publish packages as prereleases as soon as you migrate:
+We encourage you to publish packages — possibly as prereleases — as soon as you migrate.

 * [Set the package version to indicate a breaking change.](#package-version)
-* [Publish the package as a prerelease if development is still in progress.][]
+* [Publish the package][publish].
+  If you don't consider the migrated package to be final quality, then [publish it as a prerelease][publish-prerelease].

 [Publish the package as a prerelease if development is still in progress.]: /tools/pub/publishing#publishing-prereleases